FDIC Bankers College – Session Descriptions

-The Directors’ College is an interactive one-day seminar focused on educating bank directors on their duties and responsibilities, as well as highlighting emerging issues in the banking industry.
-It is designed to help directors, both new and experienced, stay abreast of the changing regulatory and economic environment.
+The Bankers College is an interactive one-day seminar focused on educating bank executives on their duties and responsibilities, as well as highlighting emerging issues in the banking industry.
+It is designed to help bankers, both new and experienced, stay abreast of the changing regulatory and economic environment.

 Breakout Session Descriptions

 During the opening session of the 2015 Bankers College, the speakers will guide you through “Ten Conversations for Today’s Banking Environment.”
 These topics will be presented in the form of questions that your management team and Board should consider in the ongoing operation of your institution.
 This session will include an overview of key elements and recent developments relevant to each conversation, and will summarize the various breakout sessions that will explore these topics in greater depth.

 Accounting – A View of the Changing Landscape